Space/time-efficient RDF stores based on circular suffix sorting: Experimental evaluation

-Recall that we display the space and query times required to store and query triples of integers for all approaches except RDF-3X.
-RDF-3X is therefore not directly comparable to the other solutions, but it is a relevant baseline as a fully-functional SPARQL query tool.
-Note that any of the other variants, including \rdfcsa, could be complemented with a compact string dictionary that follows the encoding proposed for HDT.
-Solutions like HashDAC-RP~\cite{migueldiccionarios} can answer string-to-id and id-to-string translations in a few microseconds per operation (typically 1--4 in URI and literal dictionaries such as those required in DBpedia~\cite{migueldiccionarios,diccionariosCIKM}), and would move solutions based on ids an extra 60\% to the right in our plots.
-Since each triple-pattern requires at most 3 string-to-id translations per query, and at most 3 id-to-string operations per returned result (i.e., at most 2 translations if we omit the $(?s,?p,?o)$ triple-pattern), query times would be increased by a few microseconds per result.
-This means that, even adding the space and query times required for such a dictionary, \rdfcsa would still easily overcome RDF-3X in both space and query times.
-Further, the final id-to-string translations are only needed for the final results.
-The output of triple-pattern queries are in many cases used as inputs to more complex SPARQL operations, in which case those intermediate results do not need to be translated.
+Recall that we display the space and query times required to store and query triples of integers for the approaches based on compact data structures, but RDF-3X, Virtuoso, Blazegraph, and Tentris process the original RDF data.
+Space results are therefore not directly comparable, but these techniques are still a relevant baseline as SPARQL query tools.
+Note that \rdfcsa, \kdostriples, and permuted trie indexes could be complemented with a compact string dictionary that follows the encoding proposed for HDT.
+Solutions like HashDAC-RP~\cite{migueldiccionarios} can answer string-to-id and id-to-string translations in a few microseconds per operation (typically requiring 1--4 microseconds per operation in URI and literal dictionaries such as those required in DBpedia~\cite{migueldiccionarios,diccionariosCIKM}).
+This dictionary would increase the size of the structure by an extra 60\% of the collections in our plots, keeping them in roughly 90--150\% of the original collection (still 4 times smaller than Virtuoso, the most compact of the alternatives).
+This means that, even adding the space required for such a dictionary, \rdfcsa would still easily overcome Virtuoso, RDF-3X, Blazegraph, and Tentris in space.
+Additionally, since each triple-pattern query requires at most 3 string-to-id translations per query, and at most 3 id-to-string operations per returned result (at most 2 translations in practice, ignoring the $(?s,?p,?o)$ triple pattern), query times would be increased by less than 10$\mu$s per result in most cases when adding this dictionary.
+Note, however, that query times for Tentris ignoring parsing time (\texttt{Tentris-noparse}) are also below this limit, making it competitive in practice with \rdfcsa.
+Virtuoso and Blazegraph are probably affected in similar amounts by parsing overheads in these queries, making them look less competitive than they could be in practice.
+In Section~\ref{sec:exp:joins} we will show results for the more complex join operations, where the effect of the dictionary and query parsing overheads is less significant in general, and query times comparisons will be fairer.